olinkirkland/realms/docs/game-design.md

 Realms is a single and multi-player turn-based grand-strategy game taking place in a procedurally generated world with player or AI controlled factions.

-The game generates a map with several continents to explore, numerous factions to encounter, and hundreds of cities and emergent towns.
-Owned cities can be built up and customized with buildings and decrees to guide them towards economy, culture, or military.
+The game generates a map with continents and islands to explore, numerous procedurally generated nations, and hundreds of regions containing cities and towns.
+Owned regions can be improved and customized with buildings and decrees to guide them towards economic, cultural, or military specializations.

 ### World Generation Scope

-Initially, development is limited to a map mimicing 0° to 90° real-world latitude and climate.
-Temperate forests, grasslands, boreal forests, and tundras are the most common biomes.
-Factions are designated a "culture" that defines different faction traits including language, which is used to determine settlement toponyms.
-Starting languages include German, French, and Gaelic.
-By default, languages are assigned to cultures by biome with minor variation.
+Initially, the game is limited to a map mimicing 0° to 90° real-world latitude and climate reflecting Western Europe.
+Temperate forests, grasslands, boreal forests, and tundras dominate, but to the south large tracks of savannas and some spots of desert can be found.
+Factions are designated a culture that defines different faction traits including diplomatic attitude, industrial productivity, and language (which is used to determine initial settlement toponyms).

+New adjoining maps are planned to add landmasses west and south of the starting map, but this is a stretch goal.

 ### Economy

-Income sources are comprised of Taxes, Trade, Tribute, and Warfare.
+Income sources are comprised of taxes, trade, tribute, and warfare.
 Players spend this income on developing their empire, recruiting new armies and fleets, military upkeep, and controlling the population.

 ### Regions

 The world of Realms is broken into individual regions comprised of cities and towns.
-Each region has a city and whatever nation controls the city controls the entire region and its income.
+Each region has a city and whatever nation controls that city controls the entire region and its income.

-Outside the city, there are towns, farms, mines, plantations, ports, and road infrastructure.
+Outside the city, there are towns, farms, mines, ports, and road infrastructure.
 Each of these structures contributes money to the region's wealth.

 ### Taxation